 District-wide benchmark screening assessments are given three times yearly.
 All students in Kindergarten through Grade 3 are assessed in September, January, and May with Fastbridge aReading assessment.
-Additionally, students in grades K-1 are given FastBridge Early Reading assessments.
-Students in grades 2-3 are given Fastbridge CBM Reading and CompEfficiency assessments.
+Additionally, students in kindergarten are given FastBridge Early Reading assessments.
+Students in grade 1 are given FastBridge Early Reading assessments and CBM Reading.
+Students in grades 2-3 are given Fastbridge CBM Reading.
+Fountas and Pinnell Benchmark assessments are administered as needed to find a student's level.
 All students in grades 1-3 are assessed with Words Their Way Spelling Inventory to determine appropriate level for word work instruction and as a screener for possible spelling problems.